sergi0g/cup/README.md

 ## Installation

-You can install Cup in 2 ways: as a docker container (recommended), or as a binary.
+You can install Cup in 2 ways: as a docker container (recommended) or as a binary.

 ### With docker